cbarth15/lhs/game1/README.txt

 (note because this function runs in field::move, it is ran for every soldier on the playing field)

+VARIABLES AND THEIR EFFECTS:

+	The soldier's use their current values for distance, accuracy and stealth to determine what the enemy's values for these variable are.
+Based on that, they make descision as to whether they will survive if they move to a given position.

+-increases refers to an increased chance of taking position in question -decreases refers to a decreased chance of taking a position in question

+	higher stealth-decreases
+	lower stealth-increases

+	higher accuracy-decreases
+	lower accuracy-increases

+	higher distance-increases
+	lower distance-decreases

+	more enemies-decreases
+	less enemies-increases

+	more fear-decreases
+	less fear-increases

 SUDO CODE:
 	for( yth position-speed until yth position +speed): for(xth position-speed until xth position+speed):